About Singapore Street Noodles

 - Vegan dumplings / gyoza – I use frozen vegan dumplings/gyoza like these in this dish.
 They are widely available and very quick to cook.

 Do not overcook the vegetables.
 They should be fresh and crunchy, not soft and soggy.
 You can adjust the vegetables you use according to what you have in the fridge.
 Baby corn, a finely sliced red bell peppers or julienne carrots would work well.
 I like to use pak choi and mange tout, and I boil them for just 2 minutes so that they retain their flavour and a lovely crunch.

-I love udon noodles because they are thicker than some other noodles, and I love their texture.
+Singapore noodles are traditionally made with rice noodles.
+However, I love to use udon noodles because they are thick, substantial and filling.
+I also find that they carry sauces and flavour very well.
 You can substitute the udon noodles for any other noodles you like.

 Singapore noodles are not widely eaten in Singapore.
 They are typically eaten in Hong Kong, and are traditionally made with rice noodles and curry powder.
 The dish has evolved over time, and there are many different variations.
 This recipe for Singapore Street Noodles uses udon noodles and no curry powder, giving it a fresh vibrant taste.

 Singapore noodles are fresh, spicy, salty and sweet all at the same time.
 Each bite carries these delicious flavours thanks to the thick marinade that coats the noodles and par-boiled vegetables.